radamsfr/radamsfr/README.md

 # 💫 About Me:
 Hello!
-I’m Ryu, a freshman at UCLA studying Cognitive Science.
-I’m interested in artificial intelligence, particularly computer vision and autonomous systems.
+I’m Ryu, a second-year UCLA student studying Computer Science.
+I’m interested in artificial intelligence for robotics applications, particularly computer vision and autonomous control.
 I plan on pursuing a career in research in these disciplines.
 Outside of academics, I enjoy running and cooking.
 Looking forward to connecting with you!

 ## 🌐 Socials: